-The impact prior to further mitigation is considered to be of very high magnitude.
+The impact prior to mitigation is considered to be of high magnitude.
 Duration of impact will be permanent, and habitat within and potentially adjacent to the development footprints (local) will be impacted.
-Probability is rated definite.
-This results in an impact of "high" significance.
+Probability is rated high.
+This results in an impact of "medium" significance.

 Several management/mitigation measures can be taken to further minimise impact significance.
-These include: further repositioning turbines and internal roads where possible to avoid directly impacting CBA's (refer to Table 11 in Section 13.2); in-field micro-siting of footprints to already disturbed sites; minimising disturbance footprints to the absolute necessary for construction and operational purposes; and, rehabilitating all disturbed areas after construction.
+These include: 1) in-field micro-siting of tower/pylon footprints to already disturbed sites; 2) clearing only the minimum footprint areas required for construction activities; and 3) actively rehabilitating all disturbance footprints after construction.

-With the application of these, and other recommended mitigation measures, impact magnitude can be reduced to medium, and it can be confined to the site scale.
-Duration can be reduced to the long-term, and probability to medium.
-This results in an after-mitigation impact of "Moderate" significance.
+With the application of these, and other recommended mitigation measures, impact magnitude can be reduced to low, and it can be confined to the site scale.
+Duration can be reduced to the long-term, and probability to low.
+This results in an after-mitigation (residual) impact of "Low" significance.